 Endless walking tours inside Punda abound especially because the streets are pedestrian-only (though traffic does seem to flow one-way).

-We walked towards Queen Wilhemina Park inside of Punda and along the way we were fascinated with every little detail.
+We walked towards Queen Wilhelmina Park inside of Punda, and along the way, we were fascinated with every bit of detail.

-What you will find throughout Punda is the shared Spanish/Portuguese/Netherlands architecture and vibe.
+You will find the shared Spanish/Portuguese/Netherlands architecture and vibe throughout Punda.

-On Your Walking Tour of Willemstad (in Punda) Go To Queen Wilhemina Park
+Walking Tour of Willemstad (in Punda), Go To Queen Wilhemina Park

 You’ve got to find these big letters and get your photo!

-Head to Queen Wilhemina Park inside of PUNDA and find the big CURACAO letters for awesome photos, and don’t forget to find the DUSHI sign too!
+Head to Queen Wilhelmina Park inside of PUNDA and find the big CURACAO letters for fantastic photos, and don’t forget to see the DUSHI sign too!